pwright/skupper-example-hello-world/README.md

 skupper init
 ~~~

-Here we are using `--ingress none` in one of the namespaces
-simply to make local development with Minikube easier.
-(It's
-tricky to run two Minikube tunnels on one host.)
-The `--ingress
-none` option is not required if your two namespaces are on
-different hosts or on public clusters.

 ## Step 5: Check the status of your namespaces

 Use `skupper status` in each console to check that Skupper is